chocochaos/events/Portal-Stair Event/README.md

 Reposts and modifications
 -------

-Since Winter Veil Stair Event is under an open source license (GPLv3), any modifications and redistributions of the SQL are explicitly allowed, as long as copyright and license notices remain intact.
+Since Portal-Stair Event is under an open source license (GPLv3), any modifications and redistributions of the SQL are explicitly allowed, as long as copyright and license notices remain intact.

 However, I would appreciate it if you could drop me a message if you post/publish this event somewhere.
 Partly because I like to know where it is being spread, but also so I can add new versions to those threads when they are released.
 It would be a shame if everyone keeps using some ancient version because it was once posted on a forum, and never updated there.